-States SDD7
+A A A A A A A A A A A A A A A A A A A

 Corporate Directory Inside Front Cover

-Important Notice Contraction and party
+Important Notice i and in the second

 Contents v

-Key information on the Share Offer
+Key information on the Share Offer 1

 Investment Highlights and Risks 2

 Chairman's Letter 4

 1. Investment Overview 5

 2. Details of the Offers 12

 3. Company Business and Project Overview 22

 4. Board and Management 38

 5. Risk Factors 44

 6. Company Financial Information 54

 7. Independent Limited Assurance Report 62

 8. Material Contracts 69

 9. Terms of Securities offered 74

-10. Additional Information 75
+10. Additional Information 76

 11. Authorisation 85

 12. Glossary and Technical Information 86

 Appendix 1 - Independent Geologist's Report 91

 Appendix 2 - Solicitor's Tenure Report 189

 Appendix 3 - Accounting Policies 236

 Appendix 4 - Compliance with ASX

 Corporate Governance Principles 240